SamSalvatico/architecture-test/README.md

 ### Tests
 The tests run using PHPUnit, PHPcs and PHPstan.

+> Disclaimer: the amount of time available to me to implement the solution didn't allow me to write a good amount of tests.
+I wrote some tests to show the way I usually implement them.

 #### With Makefile

 The next command will run PHPstan, PHPcs and PHPUnit